 #3 Easy Storage

 Another consideration to make when choosing winter activities for your centers, morning tubs, or early finishers is how easily you can store the materials.
 If you plan to use the same materials year after year, you don’t want centers that require a lot of classroom space.
 You can easily and neatly store most of the activities mentioned in 4×6 photo boxes.
 Some teachers store their center materials in binders or plastic baggies, as well.
-Regardless of which storage method you use, you want to make sure that you can easily store the activities you choose.
+Regardless of which storage method you use, you want to make sure that you can easily store the activities you choose for future use.

 #4 Predictable Activities